-- Restart your iPhone.
+- Restart your iPhone or iPad.

 - Contact your carrier to:

 - Verify that your account is active and in good standing.